The goal of the Doctor of Design to create new knowledge and promote its application in the professional design community and society at large.

 E: firstname.lastname@example.org P: 919-515-3876

-Applications are now invited for the first class of Doctor of Design students to be admitted for Fall 2018.
+Applications are now invited for the inaugural class of DDes students to be admitted for Fall 2018.

-Note: Physical attendance at attending one week-long workshops held each semester is mandatory for all DDes students.
+Note: While most of the program is completed on-line, physical attendance at one week-long workshop held each semester is mandatory.
 At the time of admission, DDes students are expected to demonstrate mastery over their respective practices and to articulate a clear, compelling topic along with specific research questions.